Rishiofficial432-432/maven-api-intergation-version-v1/now.md

 -   **Calendar:** A traditional calendar where you can add and view events for each day.
 -   **Pomodoro Timer:** A focus timer to help you work in 25-minute intervals.
 -   **Habit Tracker:** Add habits like "Read for 15 minutes".
 Each day you complete it, you mark it off and build your streak.

+### The Student/Teacher Portal Workflow (Cloud-Powered)

+This is a separate, more advanced module for real-time, secure attendance.
+It requires a one-time setup of Supabase credentials in the Settings page.

+*   **Step 1: Setup & Login:** A teacher, "Dr. Reed," and a student, "Alex," each create accounts in the Portal.
+Dr. Reed logs in and sees her Teacher Dashboard.
+*   **Step 2: Class & Student Management:** Inside her dashboard, Dr. Reed creates her "History 101" class.
+She adds Alex as a student by providing his name and unique enrollment ID.
+She can manage all her students and classes from this view.
+*   **Step 3: Starting a Secure Session:** It's the start of class.
+Dr. Reed navigates to the "Sessions" tab.
+She sees a toggle for **"Location-Aware"** attendance.
+To prevent cheating, she enables it.
+When she clicks **"Start New Session"**, the app captures her current GPS location and generates a unique 6-digit session code (e.g., "123456").
+*   **Step 4: Student Check-in:** Alex logs into his Student Portal.
+He sees a simple input field for the session code.
+Dr. Reed announces the code, and Alex types it in.
+*   **Step 5: Automatic Verification:** The system verifies the code.
+Because this is a location-aware session, the app then **mandatorily requests Alex's location** via his device's GPS.
+The system checks if he is within the allowed radius of Dr. Reed's location (e.g., 100 meters).
+    *   If he is close enough, he is marked "Present" and gets an instant confirmation.
+    *   If he denies location access or is too far away, the check-in fails, even with the correct code.
+*   **Step 6: Live View and Analytics:** On Dr. Reed's screen, Alex's name immediately appears in the "Live Attendance" list for the session.
+Later, she can navigate to the **"Analytics" tab** to see a full breakdown of attendance rates for her class and for each student individually, helping her identify engagement issues.
+*   **Step 7: Curriculum and Transparency:** Dr. Reed uses the "Curriculum" tab to log the day's topic: "Lecture on the Roman Empire."
+When Alex checks in, he not only sees his "Present" status but also the day's topic, ensuring he's informed.

 ### The Journal Workflow